daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 In his book Zero to One, Peter Thiel explores the core fundamentals that successful technology startups have in common.
 The takeaway: startups should exude seven pivotal traits – otherwise, queue red flags.
-Here's why great AI innovation also exhibits the qualities of successful technology startups, from the perspective of a Bay Area data scientist working in digital strategy consulting.
+Here's why great AI innovation projects also exhibit the business fundamentals of successful technology startups, from the perspective of a Bay Area data scientist working in digital strategy consulting.

 <br><br>